 You should have a voice–and a chance to express your thoughts, concerns and feelings on issues that matter to you.
 You should also have the opportunity to socialize with friends in a fun, comfortable setting.

-The Arc of Ulster-Greene offers a variety of advocacy and support groups based on age and location.
+The Arc Mid-Hudson offers a variety of advocacy and support groups based on age and location.
 Our groups meet regularly and we always welcome new members.
 Join us!

 Guild of Awesomeness